Considering a visit to Niagara Falls? In Niagara Falls, New York — known as the…

 No, this isn’t the work of Hollywood or an internet prank, Niagara Falls actually can form a layer of ice!
 In fact, it’s happened in this dramatic fashion several times before.

 This spectacular event is the work of prolonged frigid temperatures combined with some sneaky science.
 Let’s take a look at the facts behind Niagara Falls freezing as well as the history of major freezes.
+Plus, what you'll experience when you visit to see this frosty phenomenon!

 Not quite.
 Prior to 1964, ice could block the flow of water further up the river, reducing the volume of water on the US side of the Falls to the point of freezing.
 This happened five times before steel ice-booms were added to prevent large collections of ice.
 More recently, the frozen effect you’ve seen is similar to any other river or lake that freezes.
 Surface water and mist in the air turns to ice, but there is still plenty of water flowing.
 The volume of water that makes up Niagara Falls combined with the constant movement of the river makes a total freeze nearly impossible.